jimasp/behave-vsc/README.md

 - Refresh button duplicated if more than one test extension is active e.g. pytest tests, (MS have a [fix](https://github.com/microsoft/vscode/issues/139737) in the works).
 - Parallel tests add up durations, making it look like parallel test runs take longer than they actually do.
-- Check if the issue has been reported in github [issues](https://github.com/jimasp/behave-vsc/issues)?
+- Check if the issue has already been reported in github [issues](https://github.com/jimasp/behave-vsc/issues).

 ---